Azure Cosmos DB integrated cache - Overview

 IntegratedCacheQueryHitRate– The proportion of queries that used the integrated cache (out of all queries routed through the dedicated gateway with session or eventual consistency).
 This value is an average of integrated cache instances across all dedicated gateway nodes.

-All existing metrics are available, by default, from the Metrics blade (not Metrics classic):
+All existing metrics are available, by default, from Metrics in the Azure portal (not Metrics classic):

 Metrics are either an average, maximum, or sum across all dedicated gateway nodes.
 For example, if you provision a dedicated gateway cluster with five nodes, the metrics reflect the aggregated value across all five nodes.
 It isn't possible to determine the metric values for each individual node.